Nord Stream 2: Stance of Germany and role of the SPD

 In January 2022, the new German Chancellor Olaf Scholz, who long supported the project, came under pressure to block the project at the 2022 EU summit.
 Amid reported misgivings of many in the Biden administration about Berlin's stance on Russia, Chancellor Scholz visited the US for what Foreign Policy called a "salvage mission".
 After avoiding the pipeline issue at a press conference at the White House on 7 February, Scholz responded to repeated questions from reporters saying the US and Germany were "absolutely united", while Biden went further and said that the Nord Stream 2 project would end if Russia invaded Ukraine.

+An evaluation ordered by German government on 18 October 2022 concluded that "certification of Nord Stream 2 threatens the security of gas supplies in Germany and the entire European Union".
+Among the main reasons the report indicated Russia's deliberate failure to fill gas storage facilities (2021), demanding payment in rubles, arbitrary manipulation and suspension of gas flows in Nord Stream 1 and Russian government sanctions against Gazprom Germania and EuRoPol Gaz, operators of alternative European pipelines.
+All of these facts indicated that Russia is determined to use the gas supplies as a weapon rather than regular trade relationship.

 Following the meeting with Biden and ahead of a meeting scheduled with Russian President Vladimir Putin for 15 February, Scholz faced criticism in the media for refusing to say openly that Germany would cancel the pipeline in the event of a Russian invasion of Ukraine, though others said it was due to diplomatic tactics or legal concern.
 Following the Scholz and Putin meeting in Moscow, Putin said the pipeline would cement European energy security, and that it is "purely commercial".
-Scholz then visited Kyiv to meet Ukrainian president Zelenskyy and was accused of using the "Merkel playbook" when avoiding questions about the pipeline at a joint press conference.
+Scholz then visited Kyiv to meet Ukrainian president Zelenskyy and avoided answering questions about the pipeline at a joint press conference.

-In February 2023 internal audit of tax authorities in Mecklenburg-Western Pomerania revealed that tax declarations by a Gazprom-funded Climate Foundation were missing, initially declared as "lost", then ultimately found at home of one of the tax office employees, who subsequently burned it in her fireplace.
+In February 2023 internal audit of tax authorities in Mecklenburg-Western Pomerania revealed that tax declarations by a Gazprom-funded climate foundation were missing, initially declared as lost, then ultimately found at home of one of the tax office employees who subsequently burned it in her fireplace.

+In 2024 German media released documents which indicated that top politicians from SPD lobbied for the project and supported its investors in spite of official stance being that the German state considers it exclusively as a "private business project".
+German Greens demanded a parliamentary commission to investigate this involvement.
+Mecklenburg-Vorpommern state representative Christian Pegel (SPD) responsible for the Energy sector in the state from 2014 to 2021, repeatedly took Russian positions on Nord Stream 2 and allegedly had the statute for the Nord Stream 2 foundation written by a law firm commissioned by the Nord Stream 2 AG, instead of writing it himself, like he claimed.
+He is also accused of having deleted important messages on the project.